Server notification on telegram

 Telegram Bot

-• By using botfather in the Telegram, we can create a new bot.
-Go to the search field in the Telegram and type botfather.
+- By using Botfather in Telegram, we can create a new bot.
+Go to the search field in Telegram and type botfather.

-• Go to message field and click on start.
+- Now, go to the message field and click on start.

-• Now bot father asks you to name the new bot.
+- Now bot’s father asks you to name the new bot.
 Give any name of your choice.
-In this example, it is named as ‘Jarvis’.
+In this case, we named it ‘Jarvis’.

-• Once a username is successfully generated, you’ll get a congratulatory message from botfather with the token id of the bot.
+- Once a username is successfully generated, you’ll get an acknowledgment message from Botfather with the token ID of the bot.
 This token ID is used in the Telegram API to send messages.

-In case of group chat, the bot has to be invited to the group and then run getupdates API to get the chat ID.
+Incase of group chat, the bot has to be invited to the group and then run the getupdates API to get the chat ID.
 The group chat ID will have a negative sign at the beginning.

 Simple bash script to send notification via telegram bot